Alcohol is not allowed in the LBC with the exception of catered events per the University Alcohol Policy.

 Recognized Student Organizations (RSO) and university departments may request to paint windows or post window clings on select first-floor LBC windows.
 Paint/clings may be posted for up to 14 days.
 To request window painting/clings, contact the LBC Associate Director of Facilities.
 A description/purpose of the window painting/cling will be required.
 Only paint/cling materials approved by the LBC may be used.
 The RSO or department will be responsible for all related cleaning costs and removal of clings (if applicable).
 The LBC reserves the right to deny paint/cling requests or to remove paint/cling if needed.

-Reservation requests for one-time events in the LBC must be submitted online at ems.tulane.edu at least two weeks prior to the proposed event date.
+Reservation requests for one-time events in the LBC should be submitted online at ems.tulane.edu at least three weeks prior to the proposed event date.
 Requests will not be accepted less than two business days prior to the proposed event date.
 Reservation requests for recurring events must be submitted online at ems.tulane.edu after November 1 for the spring semester and after April 1 for the summer and fall semesters.
 Recurring events are defined as events that repeat daily, weekly, bi-weekly, or monthly.
 Reservation requests must include set-up details including diagrams if applicable.
 Reservations will not be confirmed until set-up details are complete.

 Space in the LBC may be reserved for meetings and events.
 The LBC may not be reserved as classroom space, study group space, individual office/conference call space, or weekly religious services space.
 Recognized Student Organizations may not reserve space during the final exam period.
 University holidays may require building closure and no reservations will be booked during that time.

 Non-Tulane reservation requests for one-time events in the LBC may be submitted by completing a Facility Use Request form.
 Reservation requests must be submitted at least three weeks prior to the proposed event date.
 Additional information on the policy for use of University facilities for non-University events can be found here.